Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Experiments

-We also evaluate the accuracy of the proposed \texttt{1AC~plane} method and \texttt{2AC~plane} method for increasing non-planar motion noise.
-The non-planar components of a 6DOF relative pose including X-axis rotation, Z-axis rotation and direction of YZ-plane translation~\cite{choi2018fast} are randomly generated and added to the motion of the multi-camera system.
-The magnitude of non-planar motion noise ranges from $0^\circ$ to $1^\circ$ and the standard deviation of the image noise is set to $1.0$ pixel.
-Figures~\ref{fig:RT_planar}(d) $\sim$ (f) show the performance of the proposed \texttt{1AC~plane} method and \texttt{2AC~plane} method against non-planar motion noise.
-Methods \texttt{17pt-Li}, \texttt{8pt-Kneip} and \texttt{6pt-Stew{\'e}nius} deal with the 6DOF motion case and, thus they are not affected by the noise in the planarity assumption.
-It can be seen that the rotation accuracy of \texttt{2AC~plane} method performs better than comparative methods when the non-planar motion noise is less than $0.3^\circ$.
-Since the estimation accuracy of translation direction of the \texttt{2AC~plane} method in Fig.~\ref{fig:RT_planar}(f) performs satisfactory, the main reason for poor performance of translation estimation is that the metric scale estimation is sensitive to the non-planar motion noise.
+We also evaluate the accuracy of the proposed methods \texttt{1AC~plane} and \texttt{2AC~plane} for increasing planar motion noise.
+To test such noise, we added a small randomly generated X-axis, Z-axis rotation and a YZ-plane translation~\cite{choi2018fast} to the motion of the multi-camera system.
+The magnitude of non-planar motion noise ranges from $0^\circ$ to $1^\circ$ and the standard deviation of the image noise is set to $0.5$ pixel.
+Figures~\ref{fig:RT_planar}(d--f) show the performance of the proposed \texttt{1AC~plane} method and \texttt{2AC~plane} method against planar motion noise.
+Methods \texttt{17pt-Li}, \texttt{8pt-Kneip}, \texttt{6pt-Stew{\'e}nius} and \texttt{6AC-Ventura} deal with the 6DOF motion case and, thus they are not affected by the noise in the planarity assumption.
+It can be seen that the rotation accuracy of the \texttt{2AC~plane} method performs better than comparative methods when the planar motion noise is less than $0.2^\circ$.
+Since the estimation accuracy of translation direction of the \texttt{2AC~plane} method in Fig.~\ref{fig:RT_planar}(f) performs satisfactory, the main reason for poor performance of translation estimation is that the metric scale estimation is sensitive to the planar motion noise.
 In comparison with the \texttt{2AC~plane} method, the \texttt{1AC~plane} method has similar performance in rotation estimation, but performs poorly in translation estimation.
-The translation accuracy decreases significantly when the non-planar motion noise is more than $0.2^\circ$.
+The translation accuracy decreases significantly with the increase of the planar motion noise.

-Both the \texttt{1AC~plane} method and the \texttt{2AC~plane} method have a significant computational advantage over comparative methods, because the efficient solver for 4-degree polynomial equation takes only about 3.6~$\mu s$.
-A more interesting fact for the \texttt{2AC~plane} method is the speed-up gained by the preemptive hypothesis tests, which detect and reject inconsistent samples directly.
-Compared with testing on the other affine correspondences, the preemptive hypothesis tests sped up the procedure by more than three times while leading to the same accuracy of relative pose estimation.
+Both the \texttt{1AC~plane} and \texttt{2AC~plane} methods have a significant computational advantage over comparative methods, because the efficient solver for 4-degree polynomial equation takes only about 3.6~$\mu s$.
+Moreover, since only a single AC is required, the \texttt{1AC~plane} method has the advantage of detecting a correct inlier set efficiently, which can then be used for accurate motion estimation with non-linear optimization.
+See supplementary material for details.

-\subsubsection{Motion with known vertical direction}
+\subsubsection{Motion with Known Vertical Direction}